auth0-samples/auth0-spring-security-api-sample/README.md

 ![](img/7.redirectsoff.jpg)

-##### Run Postman !!!
+##### Run Postman

+Ok, time to finally put all that preparation work to good use.

 At this point, execute the `/usernamepassword/login` command, followed by `/login/callback`

-You now have a brand new JWT Token that will be automatically supplied with each call!
+You now have a brand new JWT Token that will be automatically supplied with each call.

 ![](img/8.jwttoken.jpg)